Welcome to the research group "Petrology of the Ocean Crust"

 - Preparation of samples in clean rooms

-- Geochemical analyses of whole rocks using inductively-coupled plasma mass spectrometry (ICP-MS), X-ray fluorescence (XRF) analysis, etc.
+- Geochemical analyses of whole rocks using inductively-coupled plasma mass spectrometry (ICP-MS) etc.

 - Microgeochemical analyses using laser-ablation ICP-MS, electron microprobe (EMP), etc.